 Grades: Students must pass courses within the Social Work department with a grade of C or better, and courses outside of the department must have a grade of C- or better to count toward fulfillment of the major.
 Students must also maintain an overall GPA of 2.5.
-Total Credit Hours: The social work major consists of the following 58 credit hours: - I. Social Work Liberal Arts Perspective: - BIO 1090: Human Biology PSY 1000: Introduction to Psychology OR SOC 1000: Introduction to Sociology II.
-Social Work Practice Perspective: Focuses on the development of professional social work knowledge, skills and values PSY 2310: Research Methods in Social Science SWK 2010: Introduction to Social Work SWK 2020: Skills for Communication and Partnering SWK 2100: Resist.
+Total Credit Hours: The social work major consists of the following 58 credit hours.
+Requirements:

+- I. Social Work Liberal Arts Perspective: - 1) BIO 1090 Human Biology (4cr) - PSY 1000 Introduction to Psychology (4cr) OR SOC 1000 Introduction to Sociology (4cr) - II.
+Social Work Practice Perspective: Focuses on the development of professional social work knowledge, skills and values PSY 2310 Research Methods in Social Science (4cr) SWK 2010 Introduction to Social Work (2cr) SWK 2020 Skills for Communication and Partnering (2cr) SWK 2100 Resist.
 Reform.
-Revolt: History of Social Welfare SWK 3050 - Human Behavior and the Social Environment I: The Life Course 4cr SWK 3060: Human Behavior in the Social Environment II: Social Contexts SWK 4100: Policy Advocacy for Social Change SWK 3200: Engaging the Change Process: Social Work Practice with Individuals and Families SWK 4200: Systemic Change Strategies: Social Work Practice with Organizations and Communities III.
-Field Education: Semester-long block field placement and corresponding field seminar SWK 4250: Orientation to Field Education SWK 4300: Field Education SWK 4350: Field Education Seminar 3.2.26 - Sociology/Anthropology Faculty: Christey Carwile, Ben Feinberg, Siti Kusujiarti (Chair), David Moore, Kristin Kelly 3.2.26.1 - Program Overview The mission of the Sociology and Anthropology Department is to provide students with the values and skills needed to understand diverse cultures and societies and to participate in social transformations that will create a more just, equitable, and sustainable world through a rigorous academic program that provides a balance of depth and breadth of exposure to anthropological, archeological and sociological perspectives.
+Revolt: History of Social Welfare (4cr) SWK 3050 Human Behavior in the Social Environment I: The Life Course (4cr) SWK 3060 Human Behavior in the Social Environment II: Social Contexts (4cr) SWK 3200 Engaging the Change Process: Social Work Practice with Individuals and Families (4cr) SWK 4100 Policy Advocacy for Social Change (4cr) SWK 4200 Systemic Change Strategies: Social Work Practice with Organizations and Communities (4cr) III.
+Field Education: Semester-long block field placement and corresponding field seminar SWK 4250 Orientation to Field Education (2cr) SWK 4300 Field Education (12cr) SWK 4350 Field Education Seminar (4cr) Sociology/Anthropology Faculty: Christey Carwile, Ben Feinberg, Siti Kusujiarti (Chair), Scotti Norman, Susan Ortiz Program Overview The mission of the Sociology and Anthropology Department is to provide students with the values and skills needed to understand diverse cultures and societies and to participate in social transformations that will create a more just, equitable, and sustainable world through a rigorous academic program that provides a balance of depth and breadth of exposure to anthropological, archeological and sociological perspectives.
 The goals of the Sociology and Anthropology Program are the following: - 1.
 Enable students to recognize, understand, and apply different concepts and/or theoretical approaches in Sociology and Anthropology. - 2.
 Teach students to appropriately use scholarly sources in the disciplines. - 3.
 Train students to design and carry out research using sociological and anthropological methods. - 4.
 Foster an appreciation for cultural difference and social justice by exposing students to diverse communities around the world and in the United States.
 The Sociology and Anthropology major is an integrated one, which means that coursework and field study give students opportunities for shared experiences in Sociology and Anthropology.
 Students can prepare for graduate study in research or teaching, professional training in applied social science (e.g., health administration, urban planning, environmental programs), law, government service, work in community development, public service administration, and non-profit agencies.
 The program stresses a cross-cultural perspective, and some courses have a Service-Learning component.
-3.2.26.2 - Major in Sociology/Anthropology, B.A.
+Major in Sociology/Anthropology, B.A.

 Grades: Students must pass courses at a grade of C- or better to count toward fulfillment of the major.
 Students must also maintain a minimum overall GPA of 2.0.
 Total Credit Hours: Students must earn a minimum of 48 credit hours, including 40 in Sociology and Anthropology to fulfill the major requirements.
+Requirements:

 I. Core Requirements (20 credit hours):